 The consulting team, in collaboration with OhioNet, purposefully sought to include representation from across Ohio and OhioNet member libraries.
-With input from the OhioNet Planning Team, ADEI Library Cohort, and community partners, the consulting team identified 70 BIPOC librarians working in Ohio libraries, including schools, public, academic, and special libraries.
-A call for participation was also issued, inviting BIPOC librarians to take part in the assessment.
+With input from the OhioNet Planning Team, the Library Cohort, and community partners, the consulting team identified 70 librarians from underrepresented communities working in Ohio libraries, including schools, public, academic, and special libraries.
+A call for participation was also issued, inviting librarians to take part in the assessment.

-We found that data on the BIPOC library workforce in Ohio is scarce, with many institutions not tracking it, and existing data often lacking details on retention, growth, or departure.
-As a result, our consulting team relied on their own networks as well as input from the OhioNet Planning Team, BIPOC librarians' networks, library partners, and LinkedIn to identify assessment participants.
+We found that data on librarians from underrepresented communities in Ohio's library workforce is limited.
+Many institutions do not track this information, and the existing data often lacks details on retention, career growth, or reasons for departure.
+As a result, our consulting team relied on their own networks as well as input from the OhioNet Planning Team, librarians' networks, library partners, and LinkedIn to identify assessment participants.
 Ultimately, the process highlighted a significant need for better information.

-From the assembled list of 70 BIPOC librarians, 40 participated in one-on-one interviews, sharing their career experiences related to inclusion, equity, and belonging, while also highlighting unmet needs encountered throughout their careers.
+From the assembled list of 70 librarians from underrepresented communities, 40 participated in one-on-one interviews, sharing their career experiences related to inclusive excellence, while also highlighting unmet needs encountered throughout their careers.
 Of the 40 librarians interviewed, 19 had worked or were working in public libraries, 15 in academic institutions, 2 in special libraries, 2 in seminary or theological schools, and 2 in K-12 schools.

-Interviews with BIPOC librarians
+Interviews with librarians from underrepresented communities

 The assessment methodology used structured interviews that integrated appreciative inquiry with inclusive excellence, and concepts from intentional change theory to advance sustainable and desired change.
-This approach allowed the consulting team to inquire about and explore ADEI practices that are most impactful for BIPOC librarians, and gather information on organizational capacity, gaps, and opportunities across libraries.
+This approach allowed the consulting team to inquire about and explore organizational practices that are most impactful for librarians from underrepresented communities, and gather information on organizational capacity, gaps, and opportunities across libraries.